PoCInnovation/Pool2023/Software/day05/React/README.md

 You have a Home page, a Register page and a Login page.
 What's missing?
 A Dashboard page!

-Let's now play with artists :rocket:
+Let's now play with artists 🚀

 To see what is an `Artist`, check the [API doc](../resources/README.md).

 Create a Dashboard page listing some artists, with the following url: `/dashboard`.

-:warning: ***For now, any data is stored inside a React useState.
+⚠️ ***For now, any data is stored inside a React useState.
 There is no real database.
-No interaction with the API.*** :warning:
+No interaction with the API.*** ⚠️

 **Requirements :**
 - Update the Register `button` to redirect to the Dashboard page when clicked.